ETBlue/llscanner/README.md

-# lslexplorer
+# Labor Laws Scanner

-A web frontend visual presentation with structured data for Taiwanese Labor Standard Laws
+A web application which examines user input data and check up if an employer is breaking laws or not.